PSD2 Regulation: How To Achieve Client-Side Compliance [White Paper]

 The web has since changed.
 A great number of tools and technologies rely on the client-side.
 This opens a window to attacks that aren't stopped by server-side security measures, and for which institutions aren't prepared.

-We've been seeing an alarming growth on client-side attacks with disastrous results.
+We've been seeing an alarming growth in client-side attacks with disastrous results.
 Man-in-the-Browser (MiTB) attacks are one of the biggest threats.
 They can, for example, change the IBAN and amount of an online banking transaction without the user being aware.

 The most common objective of this attack is to cause financial fraud by manipulating transactions of Internet Banking systems, even when other authentication factors are in use. — OWASP